Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

 \includeElement{proposition}{prop_wassersteindistance_regular_subgradient_must_be_plan}{true}{proofInMain}

-When the set of optimal transport plans consists of a unique optimal transport map $T:\reals^d\to\reals^d$, then $\gradient{}\objective(\varFixed)=\pushforward{(\identity{},\identity{}-T)}{\varFixed}$, which is formally analogous the gradient of $x\mapsto\frac{1}{2}\norm{x-\hat x}^2$ being $x-\hat x$ in Euclidean spaces (with ``$\identity{}$ as $x$'' and ``$T$ as $\hat x$'').
-However, \cref{proposition:prop_wassersteindistance_regular_subgradient_must_be_plan} also indicates, perhaps surprisingly, that the squared Wasserstein distance from a reference measure $\varReference$ is not subdifferentiable at all measures $\varFixed$ for which there exist multiple optimal transport plans between $\varFixed$ and $\varReference$.
-Instead, it is regularly differentiable, and thus differentiable, whenever there is a unique optimal transport plan between $\varFixed$ and $\varReference$ and this plan is induced by an optimal transport map, a result first established in~\cite[Theorem 10.2.6]{ambrosio2005gradient}.
-By Brenier's theorem \cite{brenier1991factorization}, if $\varFixed$ is absolutely continuous, then there is a unique optimal transport plan induced by an optimal transport map between $\varFixed$ and $\varReference$, and so the squared Wasserstein distance is differentiable at absolutely continuous measures.
-This result is sharp: Even when a single optimal transport plan exists, the Wasserstein distance may lack regular subgradients, as we illustrate in the next example.
+When the set of optimal transport plans consists of a unique transport plan induced by an optimal transport map $T:\reals^d\to\reals^d$, then $\gradient{}\objective(\varFixed)=\pushforward{(\identity{},\identity{}-T)}{\varFixed}$, which is formally analogous to the gradient of $x\mapsto\frac{1}{2}\norm{x-\hat x}^2$ being $x-\hat x$ in Euclidean spaces (with ``$\identity{}$ as $x$'' and ``$T$ as $\hat x$'').
+However, and perhaps surprisingly, \cref{proposition:prop_wassersteindistance_regular_subgradient_must_be_plan} also indicates that the squared Wasserstein distance from a reference measure $\varReference$ is not regularly subdifferentiable at all measures $\varFixed$ for which there exist multiple optimal transport plans between $\varFixed$ and $\varReference$.
+Instead, it is regularly subdifferentiable (and thus differentiable) whenever there is a unique optimal transport plan between $\varFixed$ and $\varReference$ and this transport plan is induced by an optimal transport map---a result first established, together with regular subdifferentiability of $-\objective$, in~\cite[Theorem 10.2.6]{ambrosio2005gradient}.
+If $\varFixed$ is absolutely continuous there is a unique optimal transport plan induced by an optimal transport map between $\varFixed$ and $\varReference$; cf. \cite{brenier1991polar}.
+Thus, the squared Wasserstein distance is differentiable at absolutely continuous measures.
+This result is sharp: Even when a unique optimal transport plan exists, the squared Wasserstein distance may fail to be regularly subdifferentiable, as we illustrate in the next example.

 \includeElement{example}{ex_non_subdifferentiability_regular_wasserstein_singletonplans}{true}{false}